Birrellc/project-eternity-ms2/assets/testing/testing.md

 Alternatively the user could scroll down to the menu section.

-___
+---

-- As a user, i want to be able to submit feedback to the restaurant of any suggestions, complaints or just to receive more information by email and phone in case my issue is urgent or not so urgent.
+- **As a user, i want to be able to submit feedback to the restaurant of any suggestions, complaints or just to receive more information by email and phone in case my issue is urgent or not so urgent.**

 ![picture](../images/testing-images/user-story-two-part1.gif) ![picture](../images/testing-images/user-story-two-part2.gif)